yitzuliu/DissertationDemo/src/testing/vqa/README.md

 | 397303002 | What is the man making? | ties | ❌ | ❌ | ❌ | ❌ | ✅ |
 | 406647002 | What does the yellow sign say? | ped xing | ❌ | ❌ | ❌ | ❌ | ❌ |

 **Analysis:** Object identification and text recognition questions show mixed results.
-Moondream2 performs best with 4/5 correct answers.
+Moondream2 performs best with 4/5 correct answers, while Phi-3.5-Vision and SmolVLM2-Instruct each get 3/5 correct.

 ### **Model Performance Breakdown**